Computer debug routines

-At the - Type d40:00 and press enter; this will return several lines of information.
+At the - Type d40:00 and press enter; this returns several lines of information.

 (See Testing Ports for explanation of this feedback.)

 To exit out of debug type q and press enter.
-This will return you back to the MS-DOS prompt.
+This returns you back to the MS-DOS prompt.

 Listing of routines

 The below debug routine will check the ports of the computer to allow you to know if ports are being detected or not.

 Type debug to get to the "-"

 You should get several lines; however, the first line is the only important line, which should read the following: